PNNL-Comp-Mass-Spec/PHRP/README.md

 ## Example Data

-Example input and output files are in the Data folder:
+Example input and output files are in the Data directory:
 * MSGFPlus_Example has MSGF+ results
 * XTandem_Example has X!Tandem results